Famine in Somalia: How Do You Feed Four Million Hungry People?

 The first food delivery since the U.N. declared an official Somalian famine arrived by airlift on July 27.
 Ten tons of nutrition-supplemented peanut-based paste was flown into Mogadishu from Kenya, and McDonough said there are several more planned deliveries in coming weeks.
 Once food arrives, the WFP largely outsources distribution to other NGOs and sometimes local government, but the organization employs “rigorous monitoring and controls” to ensure that the food is reaching its intended targets, McDonough said.
 This means that WFP staff will occasionally visit sites to make sure that the food is not wasted.

-Another method that the WFP’s toolkit has been to partner with schools in northern Somalia to establish daily lunch provisions.
+Another method in the WFP’s toolkit has been to partner with schools in northern Somalia to establish daily lunch provisions.
 Oftentimes, McDonough said, these lunches will be the only meal a child will get each day, so it provides a powerful incentive for parents to send their children to school.
 But even as logistical issues are ironed out, aid agencies are forced to confront insufficient food supplies.

 As deliveries are coordinated, WFP organizers are also scrambling to secure sufficient funds to continue feeding the millions going hungry in the region.
 Combining food, delivery and staffing costs, the WFP estimates that it is currently facing a $300 million shortfall.
 Funds are coming in, McDonough said, especially after the U.N. declared an official famine last week, but these will not provide a quick fix to the crisis.
 McDonough estimated that the organization requires a minimum of two months to turn donations into direct aid and, more often than not, the process takes between four and six months.
 Given this logistical issue, she says she wishes that the world had listened when the WFP and other agencies first sounded the alarm after the drought became obviously severe several months ago. ”We could see there was a coming storm, and we did not get a response.”